MailTape/MailTape-v1/_posts/2023-05-28-The-Humble-Bee.md

 ## The Humble Bee - Murmur

-ImaCrea: "And now, I'll continue with this magnificent musical playground that our guest opens up for us, with utmost gentleness."
+ImaCrea: **"**And now, I'll continue with this magnificent musical playground that our guest opens up for us, with utmost gentleness.**"**

 ## Zonderwerk - Vuurfeest

-ImaCrea: "The day settles in, and we're already on our way, while the architecture watches us, or perhaps it is we who watch it?"
+ImaCrea: **"**The day settles in, and we're already on our way, while the architecture watches us, or perhaps it is we who watch it?**"**

 ## De Leon - A4

-ImaCrea: "We enter one of the buildings randomly and climb to the rooftop.
-The sun caresses our skin as we lie down and let the sounds dance in the air."
+ImaCrea: **"**We enter one of the buildings randomly and climb to the rooftop.
+The sun caresses our skin as we lie down and let the sounds dance in the air.**"**

 ## Hania Rani - Mountains

-ImaCrea: "Then we rise, and suddenly the landscape changes.
+ImaCrea: **"**Then we rise, and suddenly the landscape changes.
 Concrete gives way to wild grass, and the mountains stand before us.
-In the distance, the desire to walk and explore the scenery."
+In the distance, the desire to walk and explore the scenery.**"**

 <p id="outroduction">That’s it for today!
 Thanks for being with us, life is magic.
 Much love to [The Humble Bee](https://thehumblebee.bandcamp.com/) for his blissful selection.
 And all claps out to Meriam for her funky illustration.
 See you next Sunday.</p>